GapFilter/GapFilter/README.md

 | -l / --length       | the length(bits) of fingerprint in GapFilter-AO within [0,16] (default 8bits)                                           |
 | -r / --ratio       | the number of suspect cell in  GapFilter-AO within [0,8], adjusting the ratio of suspect/civilian vary from 0:8 to 8:0 (default 2:6)                           |
 | -s / --seed        | the hash seed                                                   |

-## Periodic

-acc.sh and accuracy.cpp are used for conducting experiments and comparing the accuracy (MAE, RMSE) of the three solutions on different memory sizes.

-Above experiments all use the dataset file created in Parser as input.

 ### References
 BOBHash (http://burtleburtle.net/bob/hash/evahash.html) is used as the hash function in the code.